 Charged particles, such as positively charged hydrogen particles (protons), can be accelerated to a high speed (= high energy) with an accelerator.
 This energy can be determined in such a way that these particles form radioactive material.
-There are both circular accelerators (cyclotrons) and straight accelerators (LINAC, ‘linear accelerator’), but their function is always the same: to accelerate charged particles.
+There are both circular accelerators (cyclotrons) and straight accelerators (LINAC, ‘linear accelerator’) but their function is always the same: to accelerate charged particles.
 The non-radioactive oxygen-18 can be converted by exposure to protons to the radioactive fluorine-18, a commonly used accelerator isotope.
 The fluorine-18 is used for diagnostics with PET cameras.

-Can every medical isotope that is currently being created in a reactor also be created in an accelerator?
+Can every medical isotope currently created in a reactor also be created in an accelerator?
 The answer is: No, this is not possible.
 The reverse also applies: not every medical isotope made in an accelerator can be made in a reactor.
 This has to do with the properties of the raw materials in relation to the radiation that an accelerator or reactor produces.
 These are physical properties that determine how much radioactivity can be made with a reactor or with an accelerator.
 What is important is whether the medical isotope can be produced with the proper quality (purity, specific activity) and correct amount (radioactivity).

-The radioactive materials used in diagnosis and therapy are called medical (radio) isotopes.
+The radioactive materials used in diagnosis and therapy are called medical (radio)isotopes.
 To ensure that they reach the correct organ, the isotope is linked to a non-radioactive material.
 By administering this combination to a patient, a special camera can be used to detect a ‘trace’ of radiation, from which the nuclear specialist can see how an organ functions or where a cancer is active.